qeerty01/Data-analytics-PJT1/README.md

 ---

-# 9. Use Case: Customer Books an Appointment
+# 9. Use Case 1: Customer Books an Appointment

 Primary Actor: Customer